KoryNunn/scroll-into-view/README.md

     cancellable: true, // default is true, set to false to prevent users from cancelling the scroll with a touch or mousewheel

     maxSynchronousAlignments: 3, // default is 3.
 Maximum number of times to try and align elements synchronously before completing.

-    parents: [parentElement, otherParentElement] // optional, predefined list of scrollable parents.
-Can be used if scrollable parent is in shadow dom.
-Note, that when predefined parents are provided no other parents will be used.

     debug: true // default is false.
 This will spit out some logs that can help you understand what scroll-into-view is doing if it isn't doing what you expect.
 });